How Weed Can Protect Us From Cancer and Alzheimer's

 The following is an excerpt from MARIJUANA: GATEWAY TO HEALTH—How Cannabis Protects Us from Cancer and Alzheimer’s Disease.

 For thousands of years cannabis has been used as a medicine for a remarkably broad range of ailments.
 Opponents of medical marijuana have claimed that nothing works on so many diverse illnesses and that the only relief offered was one of stupor from being stoned.
-But in 1988, the first cannabinoid receptor was discovered and since then researchers have learned that there are two types of cannabinoid receptors which are distributed throughout our bodies and that we make chemicals within our bodies—endocannabinoids—that a
+But in 1988, the first cannabinoid receptor was discovered and since then researchers have learned that there are two types of cannabinoid receptors which are distributed throughout our bodies and that we make chemicals within our bodies—endocannabinoids—that are similar to the cannabinoids made by the cannabis plant.
+Both plant and human cannabinoids bind to and influence these receptors in order to discourage the rise and progression of numerous disease processes.

 The discovery of the cannabinoid receptor system has changed our entire understanding of cannabis and its effects.
 In fact, from the inception of the anti-marijuana campaign of the 1930s and its subsequent prohibition until today, almost everything we believed about it was wrong.
 Hardly the harmful intoxicant that many once thought it was, cannabis is a nourishing plant that can improve and prolong life.